whatvn/whatvn.github.io/writing/_posts/2024-09-16-LLMs-Experiments.md

 - Embedding our latest data into a vector database.
 In our example, we tokenize our available services and store tokenized data into a database, which later we can search using that database.
 If you are new into this, this basically building simple search based on semantic instead of regular expression, text similarity, etc.
 - When building prompt, instead of bundling all data into it, we 1) tokenize user spending history 2) perform a search into vector database to get result 3) use that result as context in prompt query.

+> *You may already learn and apply RAG easily through ton of Internet resource, but there's one thing people may not tell you, to get RAG works well, what you really need is a good Tokenizer.
+Without a good tokenizer, no matter how good is dataset, your context will be very different from user question*

 #### 5.2 Re-work our POC
 As mentioned, we will have to build a vector database to store our available services.
 To do this, we will need to have an embedding model to tokenize data into vector presentation, in this case I use **all-mpnet-base-v2**, simply because it supports Vietnamese.
 Code below explains itself